Akbar Hashemi Rafsanjani: Pre-Revolution struggles

-When he was studying at Qom Seminary, he became interested in politics under Ruhollah Khomeini.
+When Bahramani was studying at Qom Seminary, he became interested in politics under Ruhollah Khomeini.
 He was one of the opposers of Mohammad Reza Shah's White Revolution and accompanied Khomeini.
-With Khomeini's exile, Hashemi's role in the fight against the Shah and representing Khomeini in the country was highlighted.
+During this time, Bahramani adopted Rafsanjani, the name of his hometown, as his new surname and placed it behind his original surname as per clerical custom where a cleric traditionally adds the name of their hometown as their new surname.
 This opposition eventually led to his arrest and imprisonment.
 He was arrested 7 times from 1960 until 1979 and was in jail for four years and 5 months in total due to his clandestine activities against the Pahlavi regime.
 Khomeini made him the financial manager of the revolutionary struggle as well as the bridge with other revolutionary groups.

 Among the groups that had a deep bond with Hashemi, was the Islamic Coalition Party, which is known as responsible for the assassination of former Prime Minister Hassan Ali Mansur.
 This communication was another reason for his arrest.
 In prison, he found the opportunity to become familiar with other groups opposed to the Shah.
+In the mid-1970s, Rafsanjani travelled to various countries to evaluate the position of anti-Shah resistance groups abroad, including the United States, where his brother Mohammad Hashemi Rafsanjani was studying at the University of California, Berkeley.

-In the mid-1970s, Rafsanjani travelled to various countries to evaluate the position of anti-Shah resistance groups abroad, including the United States, where his brother Mohammad Hashemi Rafsanjani was studying.
 Rafsanjani travelled across sixteen states during his two-week stay, where his brother showed him locations such as Hollywood, the Statue of Liberty, and Yosemite National Park.
 According to Rafsanjani's brother, a bear broke into their car at Yosemite after they ignored a sign warning visitors not to keep food in their car.
 Rafsanjani had previously been to the West, visiting several European countries with his wife and children.
 He made a habit of taking notes about these developed countries to study their living conditions, industry, and resources, in a desire to replicate the same prosperity in his home country.
 Upon his return to Iran, Rafsanjani was arrested by SAVAK and remained in prison until the victory of the Iranian revolution.